 The appropriate academic accommodations must be determined based on your disability and individual needs.
-Academic accommodations may include auxiliary aids and services and adjustments to academic requirements as necessary to ensure equal educational opportunity.
+Academic accommodations may include auxiliary aids and services, as well as adjustments to academic requirements, as necessary to ensure equal educational opportunities.

 Examples of accommodations include: